Scottish Borders Region

 Looking across the bridge over the Coquet at Weder Leap towards Shillhope Law

 However the area is also a major military training area so the peace can often be disturbed by the sound of small arms fire, or even much heavier weaponry.
 On your route to Shillhope Law, you will see at regular intervals, military warning and no entry signs on the left side of the road and the river Coquet, along with numerous red flags.
 These indicate the perimeter of the live firing area and while you may still find armed troops in action on the other side of the road and the river Coquet, their weapons will carry yellow attachments that signify only blank firing.
 You may even be stopped by troops to check whether you are part of their exercise.
 A characteristic of the area is sometimes the large number of spent blank ammunition cases amongst which there may occasionally be found one which failed to fire.
 If accompanied by children, the general advice is not to allow them to collect or play with spent ammunition cases just in case there is an unfired one amongst them.
 At certain times of year, approaching Christmas, at lambing time (mid April-mid May), and on about two weekends a month, there are non-firing days and on these days the red flags will come down and access to the MOD area, on certain roads, bridleways and footpaths is permitted.
 Two publications, Public Access Guide, Otterburn Training Area and Upper Coquet Valley Access Guide, have been prepared jointly by the MOD and the National Park Authority and these can be obtained from National Park Information Centres, although they are sometimes like gold dust to obtain.
+In the last few years the MOD has adopted more visitor friendly approach, installing information boards at several points around the ranges and a website provides more information.

 Most of the area around Shillhope Law, indeed much of upper Coquetdale became "open country" following the implementation of CRoW in May 2005.
 However there are quite a number of small areas that are not included in the "open country" and they ought to be fairly obvious as they tend to be enclosed fields.
 There are such areas both at Barrowburn and at Shillmoor, but these do not affect the suggested routes.